-- In order to run for state or legislative office, a candidate must first file the statement of organization with the Secretary of State. - ✤ A statement of organization must be filed before accepting any contributions, making any expenditures and collecting any ballot petition signatures. - The Campaign Finance Software, provided by the Secretary of State, must be used to file all campaign finance reports. - ✤ A candidate must establish a single bank account through which all campaign transactions are processed. - ✤ A candidate may establish petty cash accounts. - The campaign treasurer is responsible for maintaining all committee records. - An elected official must resign in order to declare his candidacy for a different elective office, except when the officer is in the final year of the current elective office.
+- In order to run for state or legislative office, a candidate must first file the statement of organization with the Secretary of State's Office. - ✤ A statement of organization must be filed before accepting any contributions, making any expenditures and collecting any ballot petition signatures. - The Campaign Finance Software, provided by the Secretary of State's Office, must be used to file all campaign finance reports. - ✤ A candidate must establish a single bank account through which all campaign transactions are processed. - ✤ A candidate may establish petty cash accounts. - The campaign treasurer is responsible for maintaining all committee records. - An elected official must resign in order to declare his candidacy for a different elective office, except when the officer is in the final year of the current elective office.

-- ✤ Qualifications for office

-- Qualified Elector Arizona Constitution Article VII, § 15 & A.R.S. § 16-101(A)(1-6)

-- Legislature Arizona Constitution Article V, §§ 1 and 2

-- Corporation Commission A.R.S. § 40-101

-- Petty cash accounts

-- A.R.S. § 16-904(B)

-- ✤ Records and bookkeeping of the campaign treasurer

-- A.R.S. § 16-904

-- ✤ Resign to run

-- A.R.S. § 38-296
+- Qualifications for office - Qualified Elector Arizona Constitution Article VII, §§ 15 & A.R.S. § 16-101(A)(1-6) - State Executive Offices Arizona Constitution Article V, §§ 2, 3, 4 and 6 - Corporation Commission Arizona Constitution Article XV, §§ 1, 3 and 5 & A.R.S. § 40-101 - Mine Inspector Arizona Constitution Article XIX - Legislature Arizona Constitution Article V, §§ 1, 2 and 21 - Petty cash accounts - A.R.S. § 16-904(B) - Records and bookkeeping of the campaign treasurer - A.R.S. § 16-904 - Resign to run - A.R.S. § 38-296